ChiaHanTu/my-library/MSSQL/Database.md

 - Eliminating redundant data.
 - Ensuring data dependencies make sense.

-> Normalization guidelines are divided into normal forms
+> Normalization guidelines are divided into normal forms.
+As the format or the way a database structure is laid out.
 ### 1NF (First Normal Form)